 Steaming or pressing plants releases aroma-rich oils.
-These oils, which contain the odor and flavor of the plants, are often referred to as the plant’s essence.
-The essences can be added to a variety of products, including perfumes, candles, and aromatherapy scents.
+These oils contain the odor and flavor of the plants, and are often referred to as the plant’s essence.
+Essences can be added to a variety of products like perfumes, candles, and aromatherapy scents.
 They’re also sometimes added to foods and drinks.

 For centuries, essences or essential oils have also been used as alternative treatments for a variety of medical conditions.
-In recent years, essential oils have gained popularity as nontraditional treatments and are once again gaining attention from the health community.
+In recent years, essential oils have gained popularity as nontraditional treatments.
+These oils are also gaining attention from the health community.

 Extracting essences from plants by natural means produces pure, high-quality oils.
 These oils can be used in a variety of ways.
 Many people use essential oils strictly as an aromatherapy product.

-“Asthma is a condition that often gets worse in anxious moments,” according to Erin Stair, M.D., M.P.H., a New York-based doctor.
+“Asthma is a condition that often gets worse in anxious moments,” said Erin Stair, MD, MPH, a New York-based doctor.
 Breathing exercises combined with some aromatherapy may also offer relief in many instances.

-Several oils have shown potential as an alternative treatment for asthma symptoms:
+However, several oils have shown potential as alternative treatments for asthma symptoms:

 You likely know clove from the culinary world.
 This flower also produces an essential oil that may help relieve symptoms of asthma.
 When taken in a mixture with water, clove essential oil may help reduce symptoms such as wheezing, chest pain, and difficulty breathing.